Oil dips after unexpected rise in U.S. crude stocks

 “If delayed EIA numbers tomorrow show a similar crude oil build, it would be the first build seen since early December,” analysts at bank ING said.

-Rising COVID-19 cases in China, the world’s largest crude oil importer, also weighed on prices.
+Rising coronavirus cases in China, the world’s largest crude oil importer, also weighed on prices.

 The commercial hub of Shanghai reported its first locally transmitted cases in two months on Thursday.

-Elsewhere, new U.S. President Joe Biden’s administration has committed to curb carbon emissions and among his first actions as president, Biden announced America’s return to the Paris climate accord and revoked a permit for the Keystone XL oil pipeline project from Canada.
+Among his first actions as president, Biden announced America’s return to the Paris climate accord to combat climate change and revoked a permit for the Keystone XL oil pipeline project from Canada.

 The administration is also committed to ending new oil and gas leasing on federal lands.

-The administration will also seek to lengthen and strengthen the nuclear constraints on Iran through diplomacy and will be raising the issue in early talks with foreign counterparts and allies, according to the White House.
+The oil world will also follow its expected efforts to strengthen the nuclear constraints on oil producer Iran through diplomacy.
+It will raise the issue in early talks with foreign counterparts and allies, the White House said.

-Additional reporting by Sonali Paul in Melbourne and Koustav Samanta in Singapore.
-Editing by Jane Merriman
+Additional reporting by Sonali Paul in Melbourne and Koustav Samanta in Singapore; Editing by Jane Merriman and Barbara Lewis

 Our Standards: The Thomson Reuters Trust Principles.